 Best time of day and week to host webinars

 How would you feel if the webinar, which you put hours and hours of effort into creating, doesn’t get enough participants just because you chose a bad day or a bad time?
 You would be disappointed that for all the hours of work you put into creating the webinar, you didn’t research a bit more about the best time to have a webinar.
 If you didn’t know it yet, yes, there are actually better days and times to do a webinar in a week.
-Read this post from beginning to end to find out what they are!

 What are the best days for webinars?

 According to research conducted on thousands of webinars and their participants’ data, the best days for webinars are Thursday, Wednesday, and Tuesday—in other words, midweek.
 From these three, Thursday webinars show the highest attendance.
 Then, comes Wednesday and lastly, Tuesday.
 This trend is not a surprise.
 Midweek is the time of the week our working mindset is at its peak.
 And, of course, keep this in mind: there isn't one day that suits all audiences.
 Therefore, you should test the best time with your audience to determine which days produce the best attendance.

 But keep in mind, special occasions like national holidays also impact the best days for webinars.
 Don’t schedule your webinar on the Thursday before a long weekend just because it’s a Thursday!